-Do I have to pick up my graded work that is given out at the beginning of class?
+Do I have to pick up my graded work that is given out at the beginning of class ?

+Check the front desk each day !
 You are responsible for picking up your graded quiz / practice notebook / homework / outline at the beginning of each lecture period.
-If you fail to pick up your graded work then you are marked absent and your score is reduced 15% for each day that you fail to pick it up (unless you have an excused absence).
-If youi pick up your work at the end of class then you must sign the late sheet in order to get it.
+If you fail to pick up your graded work then you are marked absent and your score on that assignment is reduced 5% (unless you have an excused absence).
+If you pick up your work at the end of class then you must sign the late sheet in order to get it.

-What should a student do if she/he is late to class?
+What should a student do if she/he is going to be or is late to class ?